freenas/freenas-docs/userguide/system.rst

 Three types of SED devices are supported:

-* Legacy interface for older ATA devices, which is not recommended for security-critical environments
+* Legacy interface for older ATA devices. **Not recommended for security-critical environments**

 * TCG OPAL 2 standard for newer consumer-grade devices (HDD or SSD over PCIe or SATA)